RecraftorsMC/Stack-Follies/wiki/animated-models.md

 * Elements:
   * `name`: The element name, required to identify the element for targeted animations.<br>
     Beware, names must be unique both among elements and with the group ones in order to properly distinguish each element.
+    Otherwise, elements will override each-other, and it would cause the

 ### Groups